sunandanbarman/AlgorithmsImplementation/README.md

 1. Optimizing matrix chain multiplication
 2. Computation x^y in logn time where y =2^n using DaC strategy
+3. Strassen algorithm implementation , with facility to generate log file which can be used to verify the manual calculations with computed values and vice versa.
+See the description of the file on explanation of how to generate the log file.

 The algorithms added/ to be added will/ do cover a variety of areas, such as graph theory, computational geometry etc.
 Major inspiration for dynamic algorithms solutions taken from CLRS book